VishalChauhan562/VishalChauhan562/README.md

 <h1 align="center">Hi 👋, I'm Vishal Chauhan</h1>
-<h3 align="center">A passionate frontend developer from India.
-A passionate full stack developer from India.
+<h3 align="center"> A passionate full stack developer from India.
 Right now I fished my full stack web development cousre from Masai School, Bangalore.
 I love to learn and explore new arenas.
 I am highly-proficient in MERN stack.
 I am eager to learn and ready to contribute to the development of an organization and also open to work as a freelancer.</h3>

 - 🔭 I’m currently working on **React Projects.**